victorbegha/easylifter-referee/README.md

 EasyLifter Referee has two main components: a desktop app, and a router built with an ESP32 module.

-Installable binaries will soon be available for the desktop app.
-For the moment, you can install NodeJS (recommended version 18 or higher) and run `npm install` then `npm run start` on the 'app-electron' folder.
+You need to install NodeJS (recommended version 18 or higher) and run `npm install` then `npm run start` on the 'app-electron' folder.

 For the router, all you need is an ESP32 NodeMCU module, which you can find for cheap on many online stores.
 Afterwards, you will need to: